 Managed Pollinator Protection Plan (MP3) Resources

 Most states efforts to date have focused on developing MP3s as effective tools for increasing communication among stakeholders and mitigating acute exposures of bees to pesticides.

 The Grower’s and Beekeeper’s Role

 Proactive communication between growers, applicators and beekeepers is essential to protect honey bees from unintended pesticide exposure.
 Beekeeper and landowner cooperation based on mutual interests is important to mitigate risks of pesticide exposure to pollinators.

 Click here to learn about the Grower’s and Beekeeper’s roles.

 The Coalition’s Steering Committee has provided recommendations to the National Pollinator Health Task Force to inform the 2015 National Strategy to Promote Pollinator Health and the accompanying Research Action Plan.

 The HBHC provided direct and in-kind support to CAST to produce a paper summarizing the latest science related to declines in bee health.
-The paper is expected to discuss methods used to document colony losses, recommendations for research and finally suggestions for beekeepers, land managers, crop producers, homeowners, and policymakers to engage in helping to ultimately restore healthy populations of honey bees and other pollinators.
-Dr. Marla Spivak, task force chair from the University of Minnesota, and a team of anonymous authors and reviewers are currently writing the paper.
-The expected release date is spring 2017.
-See www.cast-science.org under the “Publications” and “Forthcoming Publications” tabs.
+The paper, released in June 2017, discusses methods used to document colony losses, recommendations for research, and suggestions for beekeepers, land managers, crop producers, homeowners, and policymakers to engage in helping to ultimately restore healthy populations of honey bees and other pollinators.

 Incident Reporting Guide